 Stir together dry ingredients (cake flour, baking powder, salt, and nutmeg) in a smaller bowl.
 Set aside.

 In mixer bowl, combine butter and sugar on a low speed until light and fluffy.
-Add the egg yolks and mix together on a medium speed.
+Add the egg yolks and mix together on medium speed.
 Add half the dry ingredients, blend.
 Add the sour cream, blend.
 Add in the rest of the dry ingredients and blend until the dough is well-combined, add enough milk for dough to come together.
 Place dough in greased bowl and cover with plastic wrap.
 Chill for an hour or overnight.

 Place chilled dough on a floured surface.
 Roll out to about 1/3 inch thickness.
 Cut the donut shapes with round cookie cutters or use a larger glass and a shot glass.